 This kid-friendly spin-off of the familiar Sports Illustrated magazine provides online resources, articles, interviews with famous athletes, videos, games and more engaging content.
 There are even articles written by kids in the Kid Reporter section of the site.

-Let us know in the comments what tools & resources you use to keep your students reading.
-And if you need any help with reading instructional strategies, assessment or intervention, you can check out our resources section.
+If you need any help with instructional strategies for reading, assessment or intervention, you can check out our resources section.